sushilbh/mydocuments/REFERENCE-FILE.md

 ** Ip of target machine >>> is target machine public IP

-*remote_src: true >>> to move file from one destination to another destionation in target machine
+* remote_src: true >>> to move file from one destination to another destionation in target machine
+## install and edit inside conatiner
+* apt-get update
+* apt-get install vim